tka85/btc-tools/README.md

 # btc-utils

-Collection of bitcoin utilities.
-Also supports litecoin and dogecoin (both mainnet and testnet for all coins).
+Collection of utilities for bitcoin and litecoin (both mainnet and testnet for all coins).

 Each util can be used: